Search

 Eureka Dunes in Death Valley National Park

 The Eureka Dunes are the tallest sand dunes in California.
-Situated in the northwest section of Death Valley National Park these dunes cover an area 3 miles long and 1 mile wide and lie in an enclosed basin at 3,000 feet above-sea-level (ASL).
-A hike to the top of these dunes, also known as the Singing Sand, is not as easy as it looks.
-Slopes are steep and the sand will give way as you walk atop this loose surface.
-The singing sound happens when the sand is completely dry and it avalanches down the steepest slope of the highest dune to create a sound like a bass note of a pipe organ.
+The dunes lie in the northwest section of Death Valley National Park.
+They stretch three miles in length and one mile in width.
+Nestled in an enclosed basin, they rise 3,000 feet above sea level.
+Hiking to the top of these dunes, also called the Singing Sand, is more challenging than it appears.
+The slopes are steep, and the loose sand shifts underfoot as you climb.
+The singing sound occurs when the sand is completely dry and slides down the steepest slope of the tallest dune, producing a deep note reminiscent of a pipe organ

-Daytime temperatures can be warm with nighttime temps falling well below freezing.
-A 2-½ hour drive of about 65 miles from Bishop along a winding mountain pass and through some of the most remote and rugged terrain in the west is reason enough to take this trip.
-The last 10 miles of the drive is on graded dirt, but can be a little slow due to the rough washboard.
-This adventure is definitely an all-day affair and it’s best that you make sure you have enough fuel, food, water and warm clothing for everyone along.
-Snowfall may close the pass sometimes in winter so make sure to get the latest information on road and weather conditions.
+Daytime temperatures can be warm, while nighttime temperatures often drop well below freezing.
+The drive from Bishop is about 65 miles and takes roughly two and a half hours, winding through a mountain pass and some of the most remote and rugged terrain in the West.
+The last 10 miles are on graded dirt, which can be slow going due to the rough washboard surface.
+This adventure is best treated as a full-day trip, so be sure to bring enough fuel, food, water, and warm clothing for everyone.
+In winter, snowfall can sometimes close the pass, so check the latest road and weather conditions before you go.

 The Sum Total